 Associational life organisations reflect the broad diversity of interests and identities present in modern society and their mission is to work towards creating the conditions for meaningful civil dialogue.
 In the rather gloomy context of increasing intolerance, social injustice and reduction in civic spaces, the prospect of strengthening civil society provides a glimmer of hope.

-The Diversity Europe Group (Group III) provides the secretariat for this Category.
+The Civil Society Organisations' Group (Group III) provides the secretariat for this category.